AyanWasTaken/KNALocalDB/README.md

 ## MyKNA
 Want to edit a KNA LDB outside the code?
 Look no further.
-MyKNA is built by me and will not receive any major updates as its just a tool.
+MyKNA is built by me and will not receive any major updates as its just a tool. **MYKNA IS NOT PRODUCTION READY AND IS NOT ADDED TO THE PACKAGES YET.**

 *Before installing, make sure you have .NET Framework 4.8 installed.*